mity/md4c/README.md

   * Unicode case folding.
 This is used to perform case-independent matching of link labels when resolving reference links.

+  * Translating HTML entities and numeric character references (e.g. `&amp;`, `&#35;`).
+However MD4C leaves the translation on the renderer/application;
+    as the renderer is supposed to really know output encoding.

 MD4C uses this property of the standard and its implementation is, to a large degree, encoding-agnostic.
 Most of the code only assumes that the encoding of your choice is compatible with ASCII, i.e. that the codepoints below 128 have